The complete guide to closing costs for buyers in Quebec real-estate (2026)

 Appraisal fee (Average cost: Depends on the size of the property)

 In most transactions, the buyer never personally orders or even sees the appraisal.
 This is because your lender hires a certified appraiser to confirm that the property’s market value that supports the loan amount.
-The bank will most likely not even charge you for the appraisal.
+If you are working with an A Lender, they will most likely not even charge you for the appraisal.
+By contrast, if you are working with a B Lender or another Alternative Lender, they charge for the home appraisal as part of their mortgage administration fees.

 If you want to double-check the price independently for example, in a private sale, a cash purchase, or to challenge an asking price, you can hire your own appraiser.
 This is less common but gives you visibility into the report.
 More commonly you would ask your realtor to complete a Comparative Market Analysis (CMA) of the property.
 Your realtor can use this to challenge a home appraisal if necessary.